isomerpages/ura-lkywcp/pages/faq.md

 **How many nominations can one nominator make?**

 There is no limit to the number of nominations a nominator can make.
 However, each nomination must be accompanied by a fully completed official nomination form and recommendation letter signed by the nominator.
+The nominated city must agree to be nominated and follow through the Stage B submissions.

 **Who can I nominate?**